openai/openai-dotnet/MigrationGuide.md

 This guide is intended to assist in the migration to the official OpenAI library (2.0.0-beta.1) from [OpenAI 1.11.0][openai_1110], focusing on side-by-side comparisons for similar operations between libraries.

 Familiarity with the OpenAI 1.11.0 package is assumed.
-For those new to any OpenAI SDK for .NET, please refer to the [README][readme] rather than this guide.
+For those new to any OpenAI library for .NET, see the [README][readme] rather than this guide.

 ## Table of contents
 - [Client usage](#client-usage)